Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Much Will You Get If Your Car Is Totalled?

-• Your Policy – If you have a comprehensive car insurance policy, you may be able to add “new car replacement” to your policy.
+• Your Policy – If you have a comprehensive car insurance policy, you may be able to add “new car replacement” to your plan.
 Doing so covers the purchase price of a car of equal value.
 While this can raise your premium, it provides wider coverage than regular collision insurance; which doesn’t offer any payout.

 • Actual Cash Value (ACV) Coverage – This less expensive add-on compensates you for the ‘current’ value of your car (pre-collision).
 The value is determined by subtracting the car’s depreciation amount from its former purchase price.
 A car’s ACV is assessed using factors like mileage, age and pre-existing damage.

-• The Appraiser’s Assessment Insurers also adjust your payout according to their appraiser’s evaluation of the damage, combined with their own research into comparable vehicles and the investigation of your claim.
+• Appraiser’s Assessment – Insurers also adjust your payout according to their appraiser’s evaluation of the damage, combined with their own research into comparable vehicles and the investigation of your claim.
 If you can reach a fair settlement, the insurer will normally issue you a check, minus your deductible.

-• Financing If you owe money on your car from a loan or lease, the insurer pays your lender(s) first.
-Any positive balances will then be sent to you by check (if the car is worth more than you owe).
+• Financing – As mentioned, if you owe money on your car from a loan or lease, the insurer pays your lender first.
+Any positive balances will then be sent to you by cheque (if the car is worth more than you owe).
 Unfortunately, if you don’t have gap insurance, you have to pay any negative balances which means you will owe more than the car’s value.

 How fast will I get my payout?